 Anyone can start or grow a Family Small Group.
 It just takes some trust, some patience, and some good old fashioned hospitality.

-Family Small Groups are just small groups of families (fancy that) who gather from time to time for some prayer (the highest expression of what we truly believe, and an actual encounter with the God Whom we profess) and fellowship.
+Family Small Groups are just small groups of families (fancy that) who gather from time to time for some prayer and fellowship.

 Meet once a month if that works.
-Or twice a month.
-Or weekly, if you’re feeling wild and adventurous and everyone is up for it (though admittedly, this one does seem like a tall ask).
+Or twice a month, if you’re feeling wild and adventurous and everyone is up for it (though admittedly, this one does seem like a tall ask).

 If you’re already part of a “Cloud of Witnesses”, ask Him to help you know who else might benefit from being invited.
 Remember, being insular and comfortable isn’t part of any plan or command that Jesus EVER laid out.
 You are called to be inviting, to offer the gift of your friendship to others.